ravi9/openvino-wiki/GoogleSummerOfCode.md

 ### 5. 3D Jupyter Notebooks and WebGL Integration for OpenVINO

 **Short description:**
-The world is 3D but often in AI development we often work on flat 2D display with flat data visualization plots and charts.
-In machine learning, many of the tasks may be much better understanding if we provide 3D or 4D (space and time) perspective.
-In this project, we will answer this question by providing the beginner friendly Jupyter 3D engine for machine learning visualization along with WebGL integration.
-Our main goal is not only to make 3D or 4D dataset easier to visualize, but also to make machine learning easier to understand in a more humanistic way.
+The world is 3D but in AI development we often work on flat 2D displays with flat data visualization plots and charts.
+In machine learning, many of the tasks may be much better understood if we provide a 3D or 4D (space and time) perspective.
+In this project, we will answer this question by providing the beginner-friendly Jupyter 3D engine for machine learning visualization along with WebGL integration.
+Our main goal is not only to make 3D or 4D datasets easier to visualize, but also to make machine learning easier to understand in a more humanistic way.

 **Expected outcomes:**
 Working 3D support for Jupyter Notebooks running OpenVINO (AI inference).
-For example, visualizing 3D body pose and characters, visualization 2D-3D mapping, and also provide a clean interface to setup these without 3D engine or graphics programming background.
+For example, visualizing 3D body pose and characters, visualization 2D-3D mapping, and also providing a clean interface to set up these without a 3D engine or graphics programming background.

 **Skills required/preferred:**
 * Understanding of graphics pipelines and (GPU programming is a plus)